kosmaspoiraz/kosmaspoiraz/README.md

 - 👋 Hi, I’m @kosmaspoiraz
 - 👀 I’m interested in working as a software developer
-- 🌱 I’m currently practicing in C and MYSQL
+- 🌱 I’m currently practicing in C and MySQL
 - 💞️ I’m looking to collaborate on any project that would look fun to me
-- 📫 How to reach me: via email mailto:kosmas_poiraz@yahoo.com
+- 📫 How to reach me: via email mailto:kosmas_poiraz@yahoo.com and on discord @pook96#8530

 <!---
 kosmaspoiraz/kosmaspoiraz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.